Mahmoudz/awesome-topics/README.md

 </details>

 <details>
-    <summary><strong>Cloud Computing</strong></summary>
+    <summary><strong>Cloud</strong></summary>
-    Cloud Computing delivers computing services—servers, storage, databases, networking, software, analytics, and more—over the Internet ("the cloud").
-It provides flexibility, scalability, and cost efficiency, allowing users to pay only for cloud services they use.
+    Cloud computing provides on-demand access to a shared pool of computing resources, such as servers, storage, and services, over the internet.
 </details>

 <details>